RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

         	.apiProperty("api.title", "Location and Contact Info API")
         	.apiProperty("api.version", "1.0.0")
         ;
 	...

     ```

     If the IDE has any issues compiling the code and you receive errors, then navigate to **Project > Configure Classpath** then click **Done**.
 This will trigger the compiler to run in the background and should eliminate any errors.

-    Notice that we now have both ResultProcessor's instantiated, and we've stood-up an Undertow HTTP listener for our RESTful endpoint, together with some basic self-documenting API docs that describe our new service.
+    Notice that we now have both ResultProcessor's instantiated, and we've stood-up an Servlet HTTP listener for our RESTful endpoint, together with some basic self-documenting API docs that describe our new service.

 1. Next we need to implement our Camel routes.
 We need to create 4 routes, each matching their associated HTTP GET / POST endpoint.
-Add the following code below the RESTdsl code:
+Add the following code below the generated RESTdsl code in the `configure()` method:

     ```java
 	...